Frequently Asked Questions (FAQ)

 Reasons for Time Zone Changes:

-• Political Realignment: Countries may shift their time zone to align with economic partners (e.g., Russia’s shift in 2011).
+• Political Realignment: Countries may shift their time zone to align with economic partners.

 • DST Adjustments: Some regions modify or abolish DST, causing shifts in local timekeeping.